Policy – x

 School officials may search any individual student, his/her property, or district property under his/her control when there is a reasonable suspicion that the search will uncover evidence that he/she is violating the law, Board policy, administrative regulation, or other rules of the district or the school.
 Reasonable suspicion shall be based on specific and objective facts that the search will produce evidence related to the alleged violation.
 The types of student property that may be searched by school officials include, but are not limited to, lockers, desks, purses, backpacks, and student vehicles parked on district property.

-Cellular phones or other electronic communication devices may be searched with consent from the student or in any other manner consistent with the law.
+Cellular phones or other electronic communication devices may be searched with consent from the student or in any other manner consistent with the procedures and instructions in Administrative Regulation 5145.12 – Search and Seizure, and Penal Code section 1546.1.

 Any search of a student, his/her property, or district property under his/her control shall be limited in scope and designed to produce evidence related to the alleged violation.
 Factors to be considered by school officials when determining the scope of the search shall include the danger to the health or safety of students or staff, such as the possession of weapons, drugs, or other dangerous instruments, and whether the item(s) to be searched by school officials is/are reasonably related to the contraband to be found.
 In addition, school officials shall consider the intrusiveness of the search in light of the student’s age, gender, and the nature of the alleged violation.